-Every summer my dad would bring out the activated charcoal when anyone got a mosquito bite or the occasional bee sting.
-He would make a paste with activated charcoal and baking soda (just add a little water) and apply it to the skin.
-It makes a major mess so we walked around with a paper towel bandage for hours.
-I was always skeptical of dad’s natural remedies, but this one worked!
-So I’m glad that activated charcoal is popular again – and this salve works just as well at drawing out stings, itches and splinters.
+Every summer, my dad would bring out the activated charcoal when anyone got a mosquito bite or the occasional bee sting.
+He would make a paste by adding a little water to activated charcoal and baking soda and apply it to the skin.

 Activated charcoal & clay

 You know how clay face masks are often used to draw impurities out of pores?
 The same applies here.
 Both the activated charcoal and clay pull toxins from the skin, reducing the sting of bites and stings.
 Hence, why this recipe is commonly called “black drawing salve.”

 We’ve talked about infused calendula oil before for headaches and healing, and the process is super simple.
 If using the solar method, just cover a handful of dried calendula with oil in a tightly closed jar and let it sit for a couple of weeks.
 Calendula-infused oil is easy to make and nice to have on hand because of its many skin healing properties.